Times and rooms are subject to change. Check back here for updates.

 (110 mins)

-[EM-PS] An overview of emergency communications capabilities and resources from FEMA Region 1 Disaster Emergency Communications team.
-This presentation will cover RF, Satellite, cellular communications; communications planning; communications support for field teams; and the Regional Emergency Communications Coordination Working Group.
+An overview of emergency communications capabilities and resources from the FEMA Region 1 Disaster Emergency Communications team.
+This presentation will cover RF, Satellite, cellular communications, communications planning, and communications support for field teams, and the Regional Emergency Communications Coordination Working Group.

 Sat 10 AM